NetsBlox/services/docs/adv/cli.rst

 .. code-block:: sh

-    netsblox host list # list the hosts netsblox host use dev # connect to another cloud (in this case, "dev") netsblox host add customDev http://localhost:8080 # add a new host
+    netsblox host list # list the hosts netsblox host use local # connect to another cloud (in this case, "local") netsblox host add customCloud http://localhost:8080 # add a new host

 Adding Custom Service Hosts